Hamburgers, the typical meal of American cuisine, are beloved for their juicy patty, crispy edges, and melted cheese. It’s pure bliss biting into one.

 Step 5.
 If the temperature is above your desired level of doneness, remove the burger from the heat and let it rest.

-FAQs about hamburger temperature
+FAQs about Hamburger Temperature

-If you want to reduce the risk of foodborne illness, the USDA recommends hamburgers to be cooked thoroughly, with an internal temperature of 160°F (71°C) which is the temperature of a well-done burger.
+If you want to reduce the risk of foodborne illness, the USDA recommends hamburgers be cooked thoroughly, with an internal temperature of 160°F (71°C) which is the temperature of a well-done burger.

 Any ground meat that is not cooked to the recommended internal temperature carries a risk of causing a foodborne illness.